russell/sphinxcontrib-cldomain/doc/index.rst

     *symbol-docstring*

-    Any additional text you decide to add here.
+    Any additional text described in the RST files.

 For an example, follow :ref:`this <variable2>` link or read on.